PUAFER005 Operate as part of an emergency control organisation

 This Warden course applies to a wide range of settings where emergencies requiring evacuation may occur, ie; physical threat, fire, flood, structural collapse, chemical spills or other industrial accident.
 Applicable to employees in the workplace within all industries and in all contexts.

-Additional information on this PUAFER005 Operate as part of an emergency control organisation unit of competency, can be found at Training.gov.au.
+The following units are awarded to successful participants in this course; PUAFER005 Operate as part of an emergency control organisation , more information can be found at Training.gov.au.

 Training and assessment arrangements: